krasimir/react-in-patterns/patterns/dependency-injection/README.md

 export const Consumer = Context.Consumer;
 ```

 `createContext` accepts a default value of our context and returns an object that has `.Provider` and `.Consumer` properties.
 Those are actually valid React classes.
-The provider is delivering the dependency while the consumer gets access to it.
+The provider accepts our context and sends it down the React tree.
+The consumer is used to access the context and basically read data from it.
 And because they usually live in different files we better create a single place for their initialization.

 Let's say that our `App` component is the root of our tree.
 At that place we have to pass the context.